Curriculum Vitae

 2008 What Old Frisian can tell us about the history of i-umlaut across West Germanic.
 Amsterdamer Beiträge zur älteren Germanistik Special issue: Advances in Frisian Philology, ed. by Rolf H. Bremmer Jr., Stephen Laker, & Oebele Vries.
 64.367-377.

-2007 Ewa Jacewicz, Joseph Salmons & Robert Allen Fox.
+2007 Ewa Jacewicz, Joseph Salmons and Robert Allen Fox.
 Vowel duration across three American dialects.
 American Speech 82.367-385.

 2007 Gregory K. Iverson & Joseph Salmons.
 Domains and Directionality in the Evolution of German Final Fortition.
 Phonology 24.1-25.